hovermind/reactaz/doc-md/react-for-novice.md

 ## Functional Component
 * a function which accepts props and returns a React element
-* easier to read and test because they are plain JavaScript functions
+* easier to read and test (plain JavaScript functions)
-* a performance boost
+* performance (faster than class component)
+* has to return JSX (a single tag/container)
+* the whole fucntion acts like return() function of class component

 ```jsx
 import React from 'react';